(What's the Story) Morning Glory?: Composition

 Noel Gallagher summed up his own perspective on the album's aesthetic in an interview with Rolling Stone in 1995; "Whilst [Definitely Maybe] is about dreaming of being a pop star in a band, What's the Story is about actually being a pop star in a band."
 The album has a notable anthemic theme to its songs, differing from the raw-edged rock of Definitely Maybe.
 The use of string arrangements and more varied instrumentation in songs such as "Don't Look Back in Anger" and "Champagne Supernova" was a significant departure from the band's debut.
 This style had first been implemented by the band on their fifth single, "Whatever", released in December 1994.
 It was produced in conjunction with the London Symphony Orchestra, resulting in a much more pop-oriented and mellower sound; this would be the template that would come to define many of the songs on What's the Story.
 In the BBC documentary Seven Ages of Rock, former NME chief editor Steve Sutherland noted that "with Morning Glory, [Noel] began to take seriously the notion of being the voice of a generation".

 Cover

 The cover is a picture of two men passing each other on Berwick Street in London.
 The two men are London DJ Sean Rowley and album sleeve designer Brian Cannon (back to the camera).
 The album's producer Owen Morris can be seen in the background, on the left footpath, holding the album's master tape in front of his face.
 The location was chosen because the street was a popular location for record shops at the time.
 The cover cost £25,000 to produce.
+In the documentary Squaring the Circle: The Story of Hipgnosis, Noel Gallagher expresses his displeasure with the cover, admitting that he had not paid enough attention to the art design process.
+Long after the album's release, he recalls asking "Who okayed that [cover]?"
+Only to be told "Er, you did."